How much are you losing because of unpaid overtime?

 This unpaid overtime is worth of your actual earnings.

 You are also losing hours of time per year, worth another , in unused holiday leave.
-The total value of your “stolen” time (in unpaid overtime and unused holidays) therefore equals .
+The total value of time “stolen” from you (in unpaid overtime and unused holidays) therefore equals .

 And across Australia, unpaid overtime exacts a terrible toll.
 Australians worked a total of 3.3 billion hours of unpaid overtime in 2023, worth $131 billion per year.
 That’s a windfall for employers.
 But it hurts family budgets, reduces consumer spending, and damages the economy.
 Worst of all, it makes it even harder to achieve a healthy work/life balance.

 Now in its 15th year, Go Home On Time Day is a great way to remind ourselves that life doesn’t need to revolve solely around work.
 On this day, protect yourself against time theft: go home, exercise, cook a healthy meal, spend time with your family or your friends.

 And while you’re at, make sure you book your annual holiday leave: because summer is coming fast!